man driving in bad weather

 Heavy rain can fall at any time of the year.
 In the winter, it can change to sleet.
 Heavy rain and sleet create slippery roads and greatly reduce visibility.
 Once again, driving at a speed that is safe for the weather and road conditions is your first step toward increasing your safety.

-When a heavy rain falls, it can bring to the surface oil on the roads.
-This can make roads extremely slippery in the first half hour to hour of a heavy rain before this sheen washes away.
+When heavy rain falls, it can bring to the surface oil on the roads.
+This can make roads extremely slippery in the first half hour to hour of heavy rain before this sheen washes away.

 Heavy rains also cause puddling in low-lying areas, as well as on roads where the drainage ditches are overwhelmed by the sudden deluge.
 Steer clear of puddles.